JoshuaBiong/webdev_bootcamp/README.md

 -Hoping after this program I am able to land my first job as a web developer -Able to learn deep on how web works

+Making a Todo List web app now with pure HTML, CSS and javascript with local web storage

 Project Ideas as Web developer
  1. Tapok
        -tapos web site is we you can create a digital invitation for your birthday and able upload an photos and videos from th birthday party.